hkeva/playwright/README.md

 For instance : npx playwright test tests/negativeTesting.spec.ts

 Alternatively, consider the "Playwright Test for VS Code" extension by Microsoft for a better testing experience.

+Note : Initially, some tests may fail due to the absence of a file.
+However, after the first run, the file is saved within a subfolder of the 'tests' directory, allowing subsequent comparisons to pass